knative/docs/docs/eventing/getting-started.md

 4. Exit SSH by typing `exit` into the command prompt.

-If everything has been done correctly, you should have sent 2 events to the `hello-display` event consumer and 2 events to the `goodbye-display` event consumer (note that `say-hello-goodbye` is sent to *both* `hello-display` and `goodbye-display`).
+You have sent two events to the `hello-display` event consumer and two events to the `goodbye-display` event consumer (note that `say-hello-goodbye` activates the trigger conditions for *both* `hello-display` and `goodbye-display`).
 You will verify that these events were received correctly in the next section.

 ## Verifying events were received